sysustrange/microservices-demo/hw2.md

 ![Screen Shot 2020-03-03 at 10.27.22 PM](img/Screen%20Shot%202020-03-03%20at%2010.27.22%20PM.png)

-Make our docker image for auth
+# Authentication

+Build [our auth service](https://github.com/yutiancan/ambassador-auth-service) first.
+We used the example service provided in Ambassador and we made changes to this source file to use the `username:password` for all the urls.
+Nothing should be seen if such username and password are not provided.
+We built a docker image and upload it to the docker hub.

 ```bash
 cd ../ambassador-auth-service
 bash travis-build.sh
 ```

-Our docker image is in here
+Our docker image is in here.

 ```http
 https://hub.docker.com/r/tiancanyu/ambassador-auth-service